carbon-design-system/carbon-website-archive/src/content/updates/migration/migration.md

 ## Design kit

-The Beta release of Carbon X will arrive with a completely revised Sketch design kit, updated for the new IBM Design Language (f.k.a.
+The Beta release of Carbon X includes a completely revised Sketch design kit, updated for the new IBM Design Language (f.k.a.
 "Duo").
 All components in the kit have been reskinned, and colors, icons, typrography, UI shell, and grid elements will also reflect the new IBM Design Language.

 Internal IBM users will now be able to auto-sync the design kit with Box Drive, allowing users to update the Sketch library automatically.
 The manual download method will also still be available via the [GitHub repository](https://github.com/IBM/carbon-design-kit).